py0xc3/Python3tools/README.md

 If necessary, channel scanning as well as a GUI can be easily implemented using the doc of Sundtek in conjunction with ``os``, or ``subprocess`` modules.

 It was developed/tested for Fedora Linux.
 The Sundtek driver for Linux has to be installed, also VLC Media Player.

+The initial channels are working in Germany as of 20190129